Mastering Schedule of Values: The Ultimate Guide for Construction

 • Mirror line items for descriptions of work to be performed with the job’s specifications and requirements/expectations of owners, architects, and managers.

-• Align line items with tasks from the Project Schedule to be able to forecast cash flow
+• Align line items with tasks from the project’s construction schedule to be able to forecast cash flow

 • Use a standardized, customizable template with formulas in place to update column totals and reflect ongoing progress and any material changes.